 Visitation/Phone Calls

-Residents have the right to make phone calls to family members.
+Residents have the right to make phone calls to approved family members.
 It is important the YFT residents have weekly contact with family members or other significant individuals in preparation for discharge.

 Vocational Educational Training Program and/or Activities

-YFT’s resident program has a structured vocational trainings in useful and appropriate skills, such as computer and other technological training, gardening, or cooking skills.
+YFT’s resident program has structured vocational trainings in useful and appropriate skills, such as computer and other technological training, gardening, or cooking skills.
 Weekly vocational training is equally available to boys and girls during the school day or within the residential setting.

 Our goal is to return children to a less restrictive environment to continue their progress through, intensive in-home services, with their family when possible, or therapeutic foster care when it is not.